Toxteth: Rail

 The local railway station is Brunswick, located on Sefton Street in the south-western extremity of the district.
-The station is on the Northern Line of the Merseyrail network with trains departing to Southport via Liverpool city centre and to Hunts Cross.
+The station is on the Northern Line of the Merseyrail network with trains departing to Ormskirk via Liverpool city centre and to Hunts Cross.

 St. James Station is a disused railway station in Toxteth.
 It was located at the corner of St. James Place and Parliament Street, on the Merseyrail Northern Line.
 This station is in a deep cutting, cut into the Northern Line tunnel, being in effect an underground station with no roof.
 It was closed in 1917 as being too near to the terminus at Liverpool Central High Level railway station.
 Liverpool City Region Combined Authority announced in August 2019 that they were planning to use part of a £172m funding package to reopen the station, subject to the plans being approved.
 The station is well located to serve the Liverpool Echo Arena at King's Dock and Liverpool Cathedral.

 Sefton Park railway station, another disused station, was located at Smithdown Road and Garmoyle Road in nearby Wavertree.
 The station was closed to passengers in 1960.
 The station is on the West Coast Main Line Spur with Merseyrail trains running through from Liverpool South Parkway and Lime Street stations.